gracelang/language/languageSpec/spec.md

 | ]]    | $\rrbracket$	   | U+27E7
 | [[    | $\llbracket$	   | U+27E6

+## Comments

+Comments start with a pair of slashes `//` and are terminated by the end of the line.
+Comments are *not* treated as white-space.
+Each comment is conceptually attached to the smallest immediately preceding syntactic unit, except that comments following a blank line are attached to the largest immediately following syntactic unit.

+**Example**

+// comment, to end of line

 ## Layout

 Grace uses braces to indicate the boundaries of code blocks.
-Code layout must be consistent with these boundaries: indentation must increase after a left brace.
+Indentation (the number of leading spaces on a line) must be consistent with these boundaries: indentation must increase after a left brace, and return to the prior level with, or after, the matching right brace.

-Statements are terminated by line breaks when the following line has the same or lesser indentation than the indentation of the line containing the start of the current statement.
-Statements may optionally be terminated by semicolons.
+Statements are separated by one or more line breaks;
+it is also permissible, but uncommon, to separate statements by semicolons.

+Here are the precise rules that govern layout.

+  1. Tab characters (U+0009) are not allowed in Grace code.
+  1. A line containing just spaces, or spaces and a comment, is ignored as far as indentation is concerned.
-All changes in indentation must be by *two* or more spaces; a change of a single space is always treated as an error.
+  1. All changes in indentation must be by *two* or more spaces; a change of a single space is treated as an error.
+  1. If the number of left brace characters on a line exceeds the number of right brace characters by 1, that line is said to open a code block; all lines up to the matching right brace comprise the body of the code block, must be indented more than the line containing the left brace.
+  1. If the right brace that closes the code block is the first non-space character on a line, then the indentation of the right brace must be the same as that of the line containing the matching left brace.
+Otherwise, the line containing the right brace must be indented like all the other lines in the code block.
+  1. An increase in indentation that does *not* correspond to the start of a code block indicates a continuation line: the preceding line break is treated as a space and not as a statement separator, and the two physical lines are treated as a single logical line.
+Further physical lines at the same (or greater) indentation are treated as part of the same logical line.
+The continuation ends either when the indentation decreases, or when the continued line contains an unmatched left brace.
+  1. If a line ends with any kind of left bracket --- one of `(`, `[`, `$\llbracket$`, or `{` --- the following line break is treated as a space, and *not* as a statement separator.
+  1. If a line starts with any kind of right bracket --- one of `)`, `]`, `$\rrbracket$`, or `}` --- the preceding line break is treated as a space, and *not* as a statement separator.
+  1. Indentation may be reduced *only* when ending a code block, or ending a continued line.
+The indentation must return to that of the line that began the code block, or the continued line, respectively.

 **Example code with punctuation**